 For dealings that extend beyond the Exceptions to copyright, take the following steps to obtain permission for use:

-Make sure only to consider materials which are likely protected by copyright – see Alternatives to copyright.
+Make sure only to consider materials which are likely protected by copyright and not available under open access – see Alternatives to copyright and Creative Commons and open access.

 For any materials obtained in electronic format from the Library catalogue, check to ensure that the University’s licence does not prohibit the intended use – see Using electronic resources.